Tinao76/Bounding-Box/README.md

 **Model Training**

 Model training for the species classification was performed based on the three track quality rankings.
 The dataset was split into training, validation and testing using the ratio of 70:20:10, respectively.
+For training the train.py file was used.

+**Species Classification**

+The field species classification was performed using the test.py.